andrewwhipple/Amelie/README.md

 ### HTML Templates

+As of version 2, Amelie uses [Pug](https://pugjs.org/) as its rendering engine of choice.

-There are three templates that are used in this site, and they all live in the `views` folder:
+Templates for the site are in the `views` folder:

-* index.spoon: This is the base structure of every page on the site.
+* `index.pug`: This is the base structure of every page on the site.
 It contains the shared head tag, shared header, shared footer, and the structure for everything surrounding the actual post content.
-* postTemplate.spoon: This is the template for original content posts (as well as static pages)
-* linkPostTemplate.spoon: This is identical to postTemplate, but contains extra formatting for link posts (described above.)

-They are all `.spoon` files, which is the dumb extension for my own template engine I hacked together in `engine.js` because I couldn't get [Handlebars](http://handlebarsjs.com) working correctly.
-It's literally just HTML, but with some specific things templated in (surrounded in double braces, like `{{this}}`).

-Only the things currently listed in the .spoon files in double braces are currently replaceable by the Spoon engine, so it's like Handlebars but demonstrably less useful.
+* `mixins.pug`: This contains two pug [mixins](https://pugjs.org/language/mixins.html) for rendering the content of an individual post or link post within a page or blogroll.

-In any case, edit these views to your hearts content, but be careful to do so in close consideration with `engine.js` lest there's some code that expects something to be in the document.
+Edit these views to your hearts content, but be careful to do so in close consideration with `engine.js` lest there's some code that expects something to be in the document.

-Also, if you want to add analytics or ad code, `index.spoon` is the place to do that!
-There's even a helpful `<div>` in the footer for an `am-ad` class, if you want to use it.
+Also, if you want to add analytics or ad code, `index.pug` is the place to do that!
+There's even a helpful `div` in the footer for an `am-ad` class, if you want to use it.

 ### Favicon